Protect Yourself from Fraudsters

 O2 Fraudulent “Smishing SMS”

-If you believe you may have disclosed personal data you can report it to Action Fraud at: https://www.actionfraud.police.uk/report_phishing
+If you believe you may have disclosed personal data you can report it to Action Fraud at actionfraud.police.uk.
+A password reset is always a good precautionary measure if you have entered any personal details.

 We take our customer’s security very seriously and will endeavour to inform of any fraud, scam or other security breach we become aware of.